dfelinto/blender-manual/manual/interface/scenes.rst

 :guilabel:`Full Copy`
    Is the deepest form of copying available.
 Nothing is shared.
 This option creates a fully independent Scene with copies of the currently selected Scene's contents.
 Every Object in the original Scene is duplicated, and a duplicate, private copy of its ObData is made as well.

-To better understand the way Blender works with data, read through :doc:`Blender's Library and Data System. <data_system>`
+To better understand the way Blender works with data, read through :doc:`Blender's Library and Data System. </data_system>`

 A brief example